Biden diagnosed with ‘aggressive form’ of prostate cancer

 It could take “a few weeks” to see which direction Biden’s treatment goes, Brahmbhatt said.
 “Some of the treatments can affect memory, mood, quality of life, so you have to be very careful about what you end up doing, because you don’t want to be overly aggressive.”

-Cancer has long been a personal issue for Biden, whose son Beau, an Iraq War veteran, died of brain cancer in 2015 at age 46.
+Cancer has long been a personal issue for Biden, whose son Beau, an Iraq War veteran and former Delaware attorney general, died of brain cancer in 2015 at age 46.

-Biden established the “Cancer Moonshot” initiative in the wake of Beau’s death.
-The program, founded while Biden was vice president, was reestablished in 2022 with the goal of “ending cancer as we know it.”
+In a presidential memorandum in 2016, then-President Barack Obama tapped Biden, his vice president, to lead the White House task force aimed at curing cancer.
+At the time, Biden pledged that though he was “not naïve about the challenges ahead,” he had “never been more optimistic that we can do big things.”

+In 2022, then-President Biden reestablished the program, dubbed the “Cancer Moonshot” initiative, committing the nation to working toward reducing the death rate from cancer by at least 50% over the next 25 years.

 “We’re mobilizing the whole country effort to cut American cancer deaths in half by 20, 25 years and boost support for patients and their families.
 I’m confident in our capacity to do that.
-I know we can, but it’s not just personal — it’s about what’s possible,” Biden said last August.
+I know we can, but it’s not just personal — it’s about what’s possible,” Biden said last August while touting $150 million in new research awards.

+Obama and former Secretary of State Hillary Clinton both highlighted Biden’s effort toward ending cancer in their well-wishes.

+“I’m thinking of the Bidens as they take on cancer, a disease they’ve done so much to try to spare other families from.
+Wishing you a speedy, full recovery,” Clinton posted on X.

 This story has been updated with additional information.

-CNN’s Arlette Saenz, Kit Maher, Julia Benbrook, Jeremy Herb contributed to this report.
+CNN’s Arlette Saenz, Kit Maher, Julia Benbrook and Jeremy Herb contributed to this report.

 The-CNN-Wire